AgnitumuS/ubjs/packages/systemjs-plugin-vue-ub/README.md

 </style>
 ```

-- CSS preprocessors not supported - use BEM
+- CSS preprocessors not supported - use BEM + CSS variables
 - ES6 import not supported.
 Use CommonJS syntax.
 ES6 `export default` is supported for Vue SFC - parser will replace it to `module.exports.default =`)
 - parser for script section is pretty dumb.
 To work correctly `module.exports.defauilf = {` or `export default {` section should exists EXACTLY (including spaces)
 - vue component definition accessible inside `default` so should be imported as